 Less than two miles onto the Wildcat Canyon we entered the meadow area, which marked the start of the dispersed camping zone.
 The rules for dispersed camping sites are relatively straightforward: don’t be visible from the trail.
 You also need to be at least 200 feet away from water and a quarter mile away from any spring.

-We wanted to make it closer to Wildcat Spring before setting up for the night so continued on, but knew that enough people obtain permits to camp in this area that we’d be looking for camping sites that already exist rather than needing to create our own.
+We wanted to make it closer to Wildcat Spring before setting up for the night so continued on, and knew that enough people obtain permits to camp in this area that we’d be looking for camping sites that already exist rather than needing to create our own.

 Just before the trail starts to descend, cutting along the edge down to Wildcat Spring, is a treed area to the east with views of Wildcat Canyon.
 Without a doubt, this is “the place” to camp in the area if the sites are not already taken.
 It requires a short walk down to the spring and then back up to get water, but if you continue any further there are very limited places large or flat enough to pitch a tent.
 You are technically outside of the permitted area once you start walking down towards Wildcat Spring for this very reason.